wjuniorgit/loop_page_view/README.md

 import 'package:loop_page_view/loop_page_view.dart';
 ```

-'LoopPageView' operates exactly like a 'PageView' 'builder' constructor, but it always requires an item count, as well as a 'LoopPageController' as its controller.
-The 'LoopPageController' functions similarly to a 'PageController', but it correctly handles the endless scrolling of 'LoopPageView'.
+`LoopPageView` operates exactly like a `PageView` `builder` constructor, but it always requires an item count, as well as a `LoopPageController` as its controller.
+The `LoopPageController` functions similarly to a `PageController`, but it correctly handles the endless scrolling of `LoopPageView`.

-A new method, 'animateJumpToPage', has been added to 'LoopPageController'.
-This allows it to animate a jump to any page without having to build the intervening pages, provided that 'viewportFraction' is set to 1.0.
+A new method, `animateJumpToPage`, has been added to `LoopPageController`.
+This allows it to animate a jump to any page without having to build the intervening pages, provided that `viewportFraction` is set to 1.0.

-The direction to which the 'LoopPageViewController' animates can be set by updating 'LoopPageViewController.scrollMode'.
-'LoopScrollMode.shortest' animates in the direction that requires the least amount of steps.
-On the other hand, 'LoopScrollMode.forwards' always animates forwards, and 'LoopScrollMode.backwards' always animates backwards.
+The direction to which the `LoopPageViewController` animates can be set by updating `LoopPageViewController.scrollMode`. `LoopScrollMode.shortest` animates in the direction that requires the least amount of steps.
+On the other hand, `LoopScrollMode.forwards` always animates forwards, and `LoopScrollMode.backwards` always animates backwards.

 ## Installation